Managed application metered billing

 How metered billing fits in with pricing

-When it comes to defining the offer along with its pricing models, it is important to understand the offer hierarchy.
+When it comes to defining the offer along with its pricing models, it's important to understand the offer hierarchy.

 - Each Azure Application offer can have Solution template or managed application plans.